20ns/movierec/public/blog/cinematic-comfort-feel-good-flicks.md

 ![Little Miss Sunshine Van](tmdbid:773)

 This quirky indie comedy follows the dysfunctional Hoover family on a road trip to get their young daughter into the finals of a beauty pageant.
-Despite its melancholic undertones, *Little Miss Sunshine* is a hilarious and ultimately heartwarming film about family, acceptance, and embracing imperfections.
+Despite its melancholic undertones, *Little Miss Sunshine* is a hilarious and ultimately heartwarming film about family, acceptance, and embracing imperfections, brought to life by a cast of fantastic [scene-stealing character actors](/blog/scene-stealing-character-actors).

 ## 7. Singin' in the Rain (1952)